Strongly-polynomial time and validation analysis of policy gradient methods: Validation analysis and last-iterate convergence of SPMD

 The rates of convergence match those in Theorem~\ref{thm:agg_convergence} and Theorem~\ref{thm:strongly_convex_agg_convergence} up to log factors.
 The major advantage is we identified single policy -- not the average over iterations -- that achieves distribution-free convergence.
 A limitation with last-iterate convergence is that we cannot provide the same validation analysis as with the average iterate.
 This is because unless we generate more samples w.r.t.~the last iterate $\pi_{k-1}$, we cannot reduce the estimation error of $\tilde{Q}^{\pi_{k-1}}$ by averaging.
-Similarly, it is unclear how to extend the results to high probability.

-Nevertheless, the proposition serves a valuable purpose: it gives guarantees on the last-iterate, from a statistical perspective.
-In the next section, we show how to enhance the accuracy estimate of any chosen policy, e.g. the last-iterate $\pi_{k-1}$.
+Nevertheless, the proposition serves a valuable purpose.
+It gives guarantees on the last-iterate, from a statistical perspective.
+In the next section, we show how to enhance the accuracy estimate of any chosen policy, e.g.~the last-iterate $\pi_{k-1}$.